 Sifted wood ash is also supposed to be good on pre-treating stains.
 I’ve heard that you can make a paste of water and ash, and scrub it into a bad stain.
 I would imagine it’s similar to rubbing a baking soda paste on a stain, but I haven’t tried it.
 I’m afraid the ashes would make a worse stain!

 For ages, people have been using lye to make soap.
 Lye is made from boiling hardwood ash in soft water.
 This lye is then combined with fat to make soap.
-I’ve never made soap, although it’s on my list of things to learn very soon.
-When I do, I’ll definitely be doing it using ashes.
+I haven’t made soap yet, but I did make lye from hardwood ashes for one of my Self Reliant Skills of the Week.

 If your fridge has a funky odor, you can put a small bowl of wood ash in it to absorb the smell.
 Try to keep some of the small bits of charcoal in with your ashes, as they help to remove odors as well.
 You can also use this method in any other smelly areas of your home.